mamut-tme/nwis_uanalyst2000/README.md

 # Introduction
 This repository will contain all data about the Northwest Instruments System Inc. μAnalyst 2000 state and timing analyzer.
 Partially a collection of data from the internet, some thoughts of my own, partialy reverse engineering of some elements.
+The company was later renamed to MicroCase and produced the same device (as of 8.06.2023 there is a MicroCase device on ebay)

 <img src="press_mentions/PC_Tech_Journal_vol01_n06_0126.jpg" height=600>\
 Advertisement from PC Tech Journal vol01 n06